elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 * A set of genetic nomenclature standards have been established by microbiologists and have been used for many years.
 These are still a useful way of communicating data about the genotype of a strain ([Maloy and Hughes, 2007](https://pubmed.ncbi.nlm.nih.gov/17352909/)).
 * Minimal information standards have been established to specify this metadata, such as the MIGS standard ([Field et al., 2008](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2409278/)).

-#### (Meta)Data publication and sharing
+#### (Meta)data publication and sharing
 * For sharing host information, you  can use databases such as the [Bacterial Diversity Metadatabase (Bacdive)](https://bacdive.dsmz.de).
 You  can also deposit strains and associated information in a strain repository such as the [National Collection of Industrial, Food and Marine Bacteria (NCIMB)](https://www.ncimb.com/culture-collection/) or the [American Type Culture Collection (ATCC)](https://www.lgcstandards-atcc.org/?geo_country=gb).
 There are also many organisations established for individual species of microorganisms, the [Bacillus Genetic Stock Centre (BGSC)](http://www.bgsc.org/) being one example.
 * Databases such as [CellRepo](https://cellrepo.herokuapp.com/) allow strains that have been barcoded to be tracked using a version control type system ([Tellechea-Luzardo et al., 2020](https://pubmed.ncbi.nlm.nih.gov/32078768/)).
-* Genomic information can be captured at the nucleotide level using the well-known [European Nucleotide Archive standard (ENA)](https://www.ebi.ac.uk/ena/browser/home) and [submitted](https://www.ebi.ac.uk/ena/browser/submit) to the ENA database to allow the information to be shared.
+* Genomic information can be captured at the nucleotide level using the well-known [European Nucleotide Archive standard (ENA)](https://www.ebi.ac.uk/ena/browser/home) and submitted to the ENA database to allow the information to be shared.
 * The database collection from the [International Nucleotide Sequence Database Collaboration](http://www.insdc.org/) provides an umbrella for gathering and sharing a variety of sequence data from different sequence databases internationally.
 * Other databases such as [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and the [DNA Data Bank of Japan (DDBJ)](https://www.ddbj.nig.ac.jp/index-e.html) also cater for sequence information.

-## Design: Synthetic parts - Existing data, metadata collection and publication
+## Design: Synthetic parts - existing data, metadata collection and publication

 ### Description
 Appropriate and detailed description of the synthetic parts design is critical for reproducibility.
-It is important to consider how to record metadata at each point in the design process in a standard way, so that it can be clear to others and reproducible.
+It is important to consider how to record metadata at each point in the design process in a standard way, so that it can be reproducible.

 ### Considerations
 * Format of designs may vary depending on the application, whether this be at the sequence level or an entire system.